Cold Turkey (1971 film): Plot

 As part of a public relations and marketing strategy to compare the empathy of Big Tobacco to the nobility of the Nobel Peace Prize, advertising executive Merwin Wren convinces the Valiant Tobacco Company to propose a challenge: a tax-free check for $25,000,000 ($ million today) to any city or town in America that can stop smoking, going cold turkey, for thirty days.

 According to Wren, the offer will generate Valiant worldwide free publicity and praise as a humanitarian gesture, but no town in America would ever be able to claim the prize, with cigarette smoking being too addictive to stop.

 The Reverend Clayton Brooks, a kindly but fearsome minister of the Eagle Rock Community Church, takes up the challenge as a spiritual call.
 He urges the economically depressed community of Eagle Rock, Iowa, to go for the prize.

 The town council has been trying to woo back the military ever since it closed a base a few years earlier, hoping its return would help the local cash flow.
 Families have been moving out almost on a monthly basis and the town center is almost deserted.

 Reverend Brooks recruits every smoker in the town to sign up.
 Needled for being a former smoker, he begins smoking again to find solidarity with his "flock."

 As the deadline to start the thirty-day clock approaches, only a very few of the town's residents haven't signed the no smoking pledge.
 One of them is alcoholic Edgar Stopworth, whom Reverend Brooks decides to pay a house call on, to convince him to take the pledge.
 But Edgar knows himself pretty well and in desperation tells the Reverend "My drinking is directly connected to my smoking.
 The booze bone's connected to the smoke bone."
-The Reverend looks defeated but comes up with the idea of Edgar leaving town for a thirty-day vacation, which Edgar immediately departs on.
+The Reverend looks defeated but comes up with the idea of Edgar leaving town for a thirty-day vacation, for which Edgar immediately departs.

 At midnight, the challenge begins.
 For the next thirty days, no smoking is permitted, with Eagle Rock being the only city in America that got all of its smokers to pledge.

-Once the no smoking ban begins, Reverend Brooks gets extremely frustrated with not being able to smoke.
+Once the smoking ban begins, Reverend Brooks gets extremely frustrated with not being able to smoke.
 His only relief is having frequent sex with his wife Natalie.
 At one point she barely gets finished making the bed and straightening up from the preceding episode before the Reverend is back home again for more.

 The tobacco company sends Merwin to report the progress of the townspeople's commitment.
 The company needs just one person to fail.
 Among the weakest: the elderly Doctor Proctor, who must always have a cigarette before surgery, and the anxiety-ridden wife of the mayor, Mrs. Wappler, who counts the small gherkin pickles she eats as the hours pass.
 However, a group of 29 non-smoking residents, all members of the ultra-conservative Christopher Mott Society have been asked by Brooks to police all traffic entering Eagle Rock to ensure no tobacco products enter.